-• The more expensive and attractive your bicycle is, the more likely it is to be stolen.
-A mechanically sound, generic appearing bicycle is a less likely target.
-Lock vour bike.

-The best protection for your bike is to secure it properly with a hardened steel "U-shaped lock".

-• If your bike is missing call the University Police immediately.

-• To assist in the recovery, you should record the serial number and keep it in your wallet, engrave your driver's license number on the frame and register your bike with Parking Services.
+- The more expensive and attractive your bicycle is, the more likely it is to be stolen.
+A mechanically sound, generic appearing bicycle is a less likely target. - · Lock your bike. - The best protection for your bike is to secure it properly with a hardened steel "U-shaped lock". - If your bike is missing call the University Police immediately. - To assist in the recovery, you should record the serial number and keep it in your wallet, engrave your driver's license number on the frame and register your bike with Parking Services.

+The USFPD provides assistance with engraving your bike and choosing the right lock.
+All of these services are FREE.
+Contact USFPD at 974-2628 for assistance.

+ROAD SAFETY

+We need your help!

+A majority of the crashes on roads are caused by driver error.
+Below, you will find some useful tips that can help make your trip pleasant and safe.
+Please observe these traffic tips and help us prevent crashes.